NREL/tyche/docs/cheat-sheet.rst

   | Notes        | String                                         | Any                                                                   | Description provided by user.
 Not used by Tyche.                             |
   +--------------+------------------------------------------------+-----------------------------------------------------------------------+------------------------------------------------------------------------------+

-**Mandatory data.** If there are no elements within a Variable for the technology under study, the Variable must still be included in the *designs* dataset: leaving out any of the Variables in this dataset will result in an error when the datasets are initially read in and processed.
+**Mandatory data.** The Variable column within the *designs* dataset must contain all seven values defined in :numref:`tbl-designsdict`.
+If there are no elements within a Variable for the technology under study, the Variable must still be included in the *designs* dataset: leaving out any of the Variables in this dataset will result in the *designs* dataset failing the data validation checks.
 The Value for unneeded Variables may be set to 0 or 1, and the Index for unneeded Variables set to None.
 This may be necessary for technologies without any inputs: for instance, a solar panel could be modeled without any Inputs, if sunlight is not explicitly being modeled.
 In this case, the single Index defined for the Input Variable can be None, and the calculations within the technology model .py file can be defined without using this value.
-Variables and their component Indexes are defined further in :numref:`tbl-designsvars`.
+The mandatory Variables and their component Indexes are defined further in :numref:`tbl-designsvars`.

 .. _tbl-designsvars:
 .. table:: Mandatory values for Variables in the *designs* dataset.